 To remain competitive, European manufacturers strive to make constant improvements in their manufacturing processes.
 The surface topography of a component part can have a profound effect on the function of the part.
-This is true across a wide range of industries (such as precision engineering, automotive and medical).
-It is estimated that surface effects cause 10 % of manufactured parts to fail which has financial implications.
+This is true across a wide range of industries (such as precision engineering, automotive, and medical).
+It is estimated that surface effects cause 10% of manufactured parts to fail, which has financial implications.
 Optical measuring systems are widespread in surface and coordinate metrology as they are fast, with high resolution, and contactless (aspects that are essential for the factory of the future).
 Unfortunately, optical measurements are not often used in industry as they are not traceable.
 This is due to the complexity of the interaction between the object’s surface and the measuring system.
 This project aims to improve the traceability of 3D roughness and dimensional measurements using optical 3D microscopy and optical distance sensors.
-Data evaluation, and uncertainty estimation methods will be developed, and be made accessible to industry by good practice guides, publications, and training courses.
+Data evaluation, and uncertainty estimation methods will be developed and made accessible to industry through good practice guides, publications, and training courses.

-EURAMET comparison measurement #1242 on areal roughness measurements by optical microscopes, has revealed discrepancies of roughness values, e.g. Sa (arithmetical mean height) and Sq (Root mean square height), which strongly depend on the measurement principles.
-For example, the deviation of Sq can reach 85 % for Sq ~ 50 – 60 nm and 60 % for Sq ~ 100 nm.
-Moreover, the measured parameters also depend on the optical instrument’s setup, the chosen analysis strategy, and the feature geometries of the surfaces, i.e. amplitudes, spatial frequencies, slopes, and curvatures.
-Each of these is critical to understand if a given instrument can reliably, accurately and traceably measure a certain roughness.
-Yet, end users (e.g. precision engineering and automotive manufacturers) have little guidance on the selection of a suitable instrument (and align the settings) to accurately and traceably measure roughness.
-As a result, often tactile measurements are carried out.
+The EURAMET comparison measurement #1242 on areal roughness measurements by optical microscopes has revealed discrepancies in roughness values (e.g., Sa (arithmetical mean height) and Sq (Root mean square height)), which strongly depend on the measurement principles.
+For example, the deviation of Sq can reach 85% for Sq ~ 50 – 60 nm and 60% for Sq ~ 100 nm.
+Moreover, the measured parameters also depend on the optical instrument’s setup, the chosen analysis strategy, and the feature geometries of the surfaces, i.e., amplitudes, spatial frequencies, slopes, and curvatures.
+Each of these is critical to understanding if a given instrument can reliably, accurately, and traceably measure a certain roughness.
+Yet, end users (e.g., precision engineering and automotive manufacturers) have little guidance on the selection of a suitable instrument (and align the settings) to measure roughness accurately and traceably.
+As a result, often, tactile measurements are carried out.
 These are traceable but much more time consuming and costly.

 The overall objective of the project is to enable traceable areal roughness and dimensional measurements using optical 3D microscopy and optical distance sensors, with special emphasis on giving guidance for selection of most suitable instrumentation for a particular purpose.
 The specific objectives are